w3guy/old-documentation/docs/configuration/custom-fields.md

 Although we are quite satisfied with the default profile fields in WordPress profile page; a need to add custom fields might arise in order to collect additional information from your website users.
+Although we are quite satisfied with the default profile fields in WordPress profile page; a need to add custom fields might arise in order to collect additional information from your website users.

 ## An Example